Issues in higher education in the United States: Recent controversies

+Online Education

-More and more critics also appear regarding the weaknesses of liberal education in the form of a brick-and-mortar campus.
-Charles Murray, for example, pointed out that with the development of the internet, the scholarship that flourishes through colleagueships no longer exists, because the scholars could now be informed with the most up-to-date publications in a specific field, and use other scholars' ideas for reference now.
+Charles Murray argues that with the development of the Internet, the scholarship that flourishes through colleagueships no longer exists, because the scholars could now be informed with the most up-to-date publications in a specific field, and use other scholars' ideas for reference now.
 According to these scholars, the four-year brick-and-mortar residential college fail to teach the students to make a living.
 Colleges should be a place for people to learn how to make a living instead of a place that simply offers 32 semester-long courses.
 The classrooms in these colleges are inefficient, and people could learn more quickly by themselves.
 In order to become skillful and professional in a certain area, 32 course are too many.
 Moreover, work experiences are more important than course work for some of the occupations including high-school teacher and journalist.
 Next, most academic sources such as technical journals and books are available and searchable online for a price or for free now.
 Therefore, libraries in the colleges only provide a pleasant surrounding for students to study nowadays.
 The system of colleagueships, which is the basic for colleges, is fading.
 With the development of science and technology, the scholars could now contact and communicate with each other using emails and the internet.
 Moreover, they could get updated with the latest academic news and information in every field.
 Therefore, the physical proximity is no longer an advantage of a brick-and-mortar college.
 Additionally, the technology of distance learning now enables students to communicate with the teachers online.
 Students could purchase online courses or videotape in order to learn something.
 As a result, colleges lost its advantage to some extent.